Mental health in the Philippines: War on drugs

+Natural and environmental disasters

+Environmental psychology in the Philippines, an extremely typhoon-prone country, is an emerging field.
+Recent studies, like a 2021 online global survey in The Lancet Planetary Health, have begun exploring climate anxiety among Filipino youth in particular.
+Current understanding of their psychology is that their mental well-being has been correlated with significant levels of climate anxiety, guilt, hopelessness, and grief.
+The survey, which studied the climate-related mental health of adolescents and young adults in ten countries, found that the Philippines had the greatest number of respondents with high or extremely high climate anxiety.
+A 2023 article by psychology professor John Aruta in the International Journal of Psychology highlights the need for further research in how climate change affects the mental health of Filipinos of other social backgrounds.
+These include Filipinos who have low socioeconomic status, live in isolated regions, and reside in areas more vulnerable to droughts or typhoons.

 Disasters and tragedies tax the human mind and spirit and can cause severe mental and emotional breakdowns.
 Losing loved ones and sources of livelihood, such as farmlands and businesses can have mental and emotional effects on survivors.
 These types of tragedies are common all over the world, and are particularly common in the Philippines due to the high levels of poverty.

 Volunteers have provided psychological first aid, beginning with early intervention which is implemented in the immediate aftermath of disaster.
 It is designed to reduce the initial distress and foster an adaptive mechanism for survivors in all age groups.
 Effective interventions can: restore function and enhance recovery; create a safe and secure environment; reduce uncertainty, fear, and anxiety; and mobilize family and social supports.

-Typhoon Ondoy

-To address the psychosocial concerns of the typhoon victims during Ondoy, a task force on Mental Health Psycho-Social Support (MHPSS) was formed headed by the Health Emergencies Management Staff of the Department of Health (DOH) as chair and lead agency based on Memorandum 15 series of 2008 issued by the National Disaster Coordinating Council (NDCC), and the DSWD as co-chair.
+To address the psychosocial concerns of the typhoon victims during Ondoy, a task force on Mental Health Psycho-Social Support (MHPSS) was formed headed by the Health Emergencies Management Staff of the DOH as chair and lead agency based on Memorandum 15 series of 2008 issued by the National Disaster Coordinating Council (NDCC), and the DSWD as co-chair.

 The members of the Task Force came from national government agencies (NGAs), academe, non-government organizations and faith-based private sectors, with mental health and psycho-social support programs.
 Some of the members of the MHPSS Task Force visited the children in evacuation centers in Marikina, Philippine Sports Arena (formerly ULTRA) and Bagong Silangan.
 The children listened to Bible stories told by the volunteers, learned songs and played games.
 Likewise, the volunteers encouraged the children to play with toys and draw pictures of their experiences.
 According to Secretary Esperanza I. Cabral, the MHPSS Task Force conducted psychosocial training and orientation, psychosocial and psycho/spiritual processing, and critical incident stress debriefing to some 8,770 adult-victims of typhoon 'Ondoy' who were in evacuation centers, as well as play therapy sessions with 3,075 children-victims and 704 service providers and disaster relief workers.